Published on August 13th, 2012 | by Mark Erickson

 However, once the final study was complete, results showed that there was no associated risk of stroke in patients getting Lucentis treatment.

-A small number of patients (less than 4%) experienced blood clots (arterial thromboembolic events such as heart attack or stroke) after administration of Lucentis and others had high blood pressure.
-There is no evidence that Lucentis caused these complications.
 Whenever a medication is used in a large number of patients, a small number of coincidental life-threatening problems may occur that have no relationship to the treatment.
 For example, patients with diabetes are already at increased risk for heart attacks and strokes.
 If one of these patients being treated with Lucentis suffers a heart attack or stroke, it may be caused by the diabetes and not the Lucentis treatment.

 Risks of intravitreal eye infections